yue/yue/docs/guides/cpp/events_and_delegates.md

 slots to return `bool`.

-Returning `true` means preventing the default behavior, and other slots of the events will not be executed.
+Returning `true` means preventing the default behavior, and other slots of the event will not be executed.
 While returning `false` means the slot is only observing the event.

 ```cpp